 - We use a range of data to assess every child's needs, and then on the rare occasions that it is needed, a more bespoke set of tests to assess a child where we suspect there may be an additional need, or to track the progress of a child on the SEND register. - All children's reading age is assessed, during English lessons.
 This is completed via NGRT testing. - All children's spelling age is tested during the first term of year 7. - These two tests allow us to identify learning needs quickly and specifically. - We also analyse progress data at every data capture on the school calendar, alongside middle leaders and the senior leadership team. - We test for access arrangements, to ensure that all children have equitable access to examinations. - Should we see that it is needed, we will request more bespoke testing from the Specialist Teacher Service, or Educational Psychologists. - Warwickshire do not test for dyslexia, therefore we do not screen for dyslexia, or refer for dyslexia testing.
 However, should you want to seek a private diagnosis, we can signpost you to a number of reputable agencies who will test.

 Pupil Passports: what to expect

-- A pupil passport is a one-page profile for teachers, to explain your child's needs and reasonable adjustments.
+A pupil passport is a one-page profile for teachers, to explain your child's needs and reasonable adjustments.
+This replaces an Individual Education Plan that your child may have had at primary school.

-- Up to date

-- Regularly reviewed

-- Include the voice of the child

-- Used by all staff